Video Email Marketing: How to Use Embedded Video to Boost Sends

-Adding one to your email sends is a sure-fire way to launch your metrics into the stratosphere: Improve email opens, click-throughs, and conversions.
+Adding video to your email sends is a sure-fire way to launch your metrics into the stratosphere: Improve email opens, click-throughs, and conversions.
 Plus, capture and keep your recipients’ attention.

 Wondering just how to use video in email marketing?
 Don’t worry, boosting your sends with video is easier than you might think.
-There are a few simple things you can do to ensure your messages land successfully.
+You can do a few simple things to ensure your messages land successfully.